-I’ll be using the firm’s social media sites (Facebook, Google +, LinkedIn, and Twitter to start) to also connect with my clients, friends, and the public at large.
-The links to these sites are on the header of every page of my website.
-In the coming months I’ll also be generating a newsletter and have other big plans as my firm grows.
+I’ll be using the firm’s social media sites (Facebook, LinkedIn, Twitter, and Instagram) to also connect with my clients, friends, and the public at large.
+In the coming months, I’ll also be generating a newsletter and have other big plans as my firm grows.

 - Paperless Office – Every document generated and received by the firm is scanned in the system as word-searchable.
 This not only saves paper and physical space for the firm, it also enables for instant access to any document using keywords.
 Additionally, this process allows for immediate sharing of materials with clients and other counsel.